Dreams of the mask: the face you put on yourself and can no longer always take off

 Ask yourself: “In which situations is a ‘mask’ as a tool now genuinely useful to me — and in which, on the contrary, do I put it on in vain, when I could be more myself?”

 Today, in one optional situation (a conversation in a shop, meeting an acquaintance on the street), allow yourself to be a little less “in the role” and a little more yourself: react sincerely, smile sincerely, sincerely not smile.
-The Guardian recognizes such micro-moments as a reminder that the mask is not constant, and in later dreams more often gives you a space where one can also enter without it.
+The Guardian recognizes such micro-moments as a reminder that the mask is not constant, and in later dreams more often gives you a space you can also enter without it.

 Astrological note: The dream of a conscious mask often arrives during harmonious transits of Saturn through your 10th or 7th house, during its aspects to Venus, and during periods of Jupiter in Capricorn or Libra.
 Capricorns, Libras, and Tauruses recognize this dream especially precisely.
 If Saturn is now touching your Venus — the Guardian chooses a working form, and the dream conveys this through a mask you put on calmly and choose suitably.